not-a-genius/spiderSense/README.md

 3. As soon as you give power to the board the code will be executed.

-NB: It's possible to copy simply the *.bin* file provided in the *Compiled Files* folder

 ## Set the Android App
 1. On android  studio you have to open the folder of the project you can find here: **master/Android/spiderSense**.
 Then you need to build and run the app on your device (you cannot emulate on android studio a smartphone cause of bluetooth connection requirements).